Non-Node Parameters

 The framework classifies parameters at decoration time (for FromInput and FromConfig) and at construct_from_module time (for constants — because it needs the full set of decorated names to distinguish “unknown upstream” from “has a default”).

-Section titled “FromInput[T]”Values injected from run(input={...}).
+Section titled “Annotated[T, FromInput]”Values injected from run(input={...}).
 Use this for data that varies per execution — user queries, document IDs, configuration overrides.

-from neograph import node, FromInput
+from typing import Annotatedfrom neograph import node, FromInput

-@node(output=RawText)def fetch(doc_id: FromInput[str]) -> RawText: # doc_id comes from run(graph, input={"doc_id": "DOC-42"}) return RawText(text=f"Contents of {doc_id}")At runtime, run() injects all input fields into config["configurable"].
+@node(outputs=RawText)def fetch(doc_id: Annotated[str, FromInput]) -> RawText: # doc_id comes from run(graph, input={"doc_id": "DOC-42"}) return RawText(text=f"Contents of {doc_id}")At runtime, run() injects all input fields into config["configurable"].
 The framework reads config["configurable"]["doc_id"] and passes it to the function.
 If the key is absent, None is passed.

-from neograph import node, FromConfig
+from typing import Annotatedfrom neograph import node, FromConfig

 class RateLimiter: def check(self) -> bool: return True